ClementBM/clementbm.github.io/_posts/2023-01-18-nltk-dunning-likelihood-collocation.md

 ```

 ## P-value
+If we want a more detailed output we can use the [`detailed_collocation_2`](https://github.com/ClementBM/judilibre-eda/blob/main/judilibre_eda/collocations.py#L22) function:

 |    | $$w_1$$       |   $$\vert w_1 \vert$$ | $$w_2$$         |   $$ \vert w_2 \vert $$ |     score |   p-value |
 |---:|:----------|------------:|:------------|------------:|----------:|----------:|